newivy2/TierScope/readme.md

 - **Adjustments**: Minimize and adjust the timer (spike detection works best at 30s or 60s max)
 - **REPORTS**: Click download icon to download a complete session report as a text file
 - **Play/Pause**: Click the Play/Pause icon to temporarily pause the scans.
 - **Reset**: tracked data survives a reload or even closing and reopening the tab.
-Use the reset button or completely close the browser to clear and start a new tracking session.
+Use the reset button, completely close the browser, or allow 3 hours of inactivity in order to clear and start a new tracking session.

 ### Understanding the Tiers